bkuhlmann/dotfiles/README.md

 - `.bash/env.sh`: Add secret/machine-specific environment settings (if any).
 - `.gitconfig`: Uncomment the name, email, and token lines within the `[user]` and `[github]` sections to replace with your own details.

-## Upgrade

-When upgrading to a new version, run the following:

-1. Run: `bin/run l`.
-Links new files.
-If not using linked files, run `bin/run d` and `bin/run i` instead.
-1. Run: `bin/run c`.
-Displays file differences, if any.
-Usually, this will be excluded files.
-1. Run: `exec $SHELL`.
-Updates current shell with the above changes.

-## Usage

 ### Aliases